stratapp/stratapp-website/_blog/risk-management-how-to-make-it-org-wide-and-easy.md

 - "#explainers"
 date: 2019-10-23 05:04:35 +1000
 layout: blog
-title: risk management - how to make it org-wide and easy
+title: risk management - how to make it org-wide and easy (full version)
 sub_heading: If it was easy to do, we would all embrace risk management - the problem is not our will, the problem is static documents and no connection with our day to day.
 Learn how to fix this.